Vibratech TVD - Heavy Duty Torsional Viscous Vibration Dampers For Diesel Engines

 Crankshaft Vibration in Diesel Engines: The Need for Viscous Crankshaft Damper Technology

 Torsional vibration occurs naturally on every engine's combustion cycle.
 In each cylinder, the initial force of ignition twists the crankshaft ahead of its natural rotation.
 Then, during the exhaust cycle the crankshaft metal rebounds.
-This repeated twisting and rebounding motion happening while the crankshaft rotates is what creates the torsional vibration.
-All engine parts that contribute to generating torque and the design and material of the crankshaft, affect the magnitude of torsional vibration.
+This repeated twisting and rebounding motion happening while the crankshaft rotates is the cause of the damaging torsional vibration.
+All engine parts that contribute to generating torque and the design and material of the crankshaft affect the magnitude of torsional vibration.

 Torsional vibration spikes occurring from normal engine operation cause metal fatigue.
 This is especially damaging when torsional vibration amplifies in phase with the crankshaft’s own natural frequency.
 Torsional vibration robs power, fuel economy and causes engine wear.
 Continuous flexing of the crankshaft also causes metal fatigue and crank failure, much like bending a nail back and forth until it breaks.

 The Vibratech TVD viscous torsional damper is an American Made product that has taken the hard lessons learned at the racetrack and applied these lessons to the big rigs diesel engines.
 Vibratech TVD is a global leader in viscous damper manufacturing, engineering, and torsional vibration analysis for gas engines, diesel engines, and power train applications.
 If you have increased the power output of your truck now is the time to consider a high performance crankshaft damper.

 Vibratech viscous dampers have been supporting the American trucking industry for over 70 years!

 Why should I replace my engines crankshaft damper?